EngRajabi/MediatR.Useful.Behaviors/README.md

 - AddValidationBehavior: Add validation behavior
 - AddUnhandledExceptionBehavior: Add behavior for logging command exceptions
 - AddPerformanceBehavior: Add behavior for logging slow commands (commands that take more than 1 second with warning log)
+- AddRateLimitBehavior: Add behavior for rate limiting to control the rate of requests

 How to activate behaviors in the **Startup.cs(or Program.cs)** file

 ```csharp